Best Scope for .45-70 – The Top 4 Optics in 2023

-The .45-70 cartridge is also known as the .45-70 Government.
-It was developed by the US Army for use in the Springfield Model 1873, right after the end of the American Civil War.
+The .45-70 cartridge, also known as the .45-70 Government, has a deep-rooted history.
+Developed by the US Army for the Springfield Model 1873 in the aftermath of the American Civil War, this cartridge quickly gained popularity.

 Vortex Optics Diamondback 3-9x40 SFP Riflescope Dead-Hold BDC MOA